2021 School Board Survey

 that purpose (HB

-that received widespread news coverage involvied a Seattle
+that received widespread news coverage involved a Seattle

 area in-school clinic that set up an abortion for a 15-year-old high school